aandiron/aandiron.github.io/secret-pussy/index.md

 layout: default
 ---

-# Secret Pussy --- A Specially Curated Collection For One Special Person
+# Secret Pussy -- A Specially Curated Collection For One Special Person
 A not-for-public-consumption collection to generate inspiration for my stories.
-Just for *you* --- you know who you are.
+Just for *you* -- you know who you are.

 ----------------------------------------

-## You are a minor exhibitionist: because you like it when a man pushes your boundaries
+## You are kind of an exhibitionist: because you like the idea that the world is admiring your hotness
 ![In the corner window](./22.0819millie-against-the-glass.jpg "Come down to the city tonight, and we'll get a hotel room in a high building — And I'll fuck you in a corner window so that the whole world might watch us.")
 2022-09-17